Barry Tourist Railway: History

+The closing date for tenders was 26 September 2008.
+Of the six parties who were initially interested, only three submitted tenders.
+The successful tender was from Cambrian Transport Limited, a commercial company led by John Buxton, who was also responsible for creating the BRECO group.
+Their plans included extending the tracks to the Docks Office, and creating a Welsh National Railway Museum, utilising the Plymouth Road goods shed.
+They envisaged investing around £1 million in the project over the first eight years, and had an experienced management team.
+Furthermore, they were not expecting the council to fund any of their operation.
+A bid from Newco, run by Mike Thompson and Graham Lee, both of whom had heritage railway experience, was rejected because they failed to produce the required business plan.

+Cambrian Transport had been the Council's railway adviser and contractor since the Barry Railway Project started.

-The other bidder NEWCO was submitted by Graham Lee – owner of the LH Plant, Hunslet Engine Company, Statfold Barn Railway – and Mike Thomson – owner of 'Arrowvale' who make "black boxes" for the rail industry.
-NEWCO had spoken to the VGR in advance and agreed a method of working together.
+The Newco bid was submitted by Graham Lee – owner of the LH Plant, Hunslet Engine Company, Statfold Barn Railway – and Mike Thomson – owner of 'Arrowvale' who make "black boxes" for the rail industry.
+Newco had spoken to the VGR in advance and agreed a method of working together.

-Cambrian Transport have operated the railway at Barry since December 2009.
-It currently operates the line over 30 days per annum and runs many special events.
-The biggest annual event for the last 3 years has been the "Barry at War" Weekend, which attracts many thousands of visitors to the town.
-In August 2014, Cambrian Transport sponsored a display by the Red Arrows and a fly-past by the Battle of Britain Memorial Flight during this event, bringing more people to Barry Island than for many years.
+Cambrian Transport operated the railway at Barry from December 2009.
+It operated the line for over 30 days per year and hosted numerous special events.
+The largest annual event for the first three years was the "Barry at War" Weekend, which attracted thousands of visitors to the town.
+In August 2014, Cambrian Transport sponsored a display by the Red Arrows and a fly-past by the Battle of Britain Memorial Flight during the event, bringing more people to Barry Island than in many years.

-Santa Special trains are also popular during the Christmas period.
+Santa Special trains were also popular during the Christmas period.

+In 2022 the area was taken over by Transport for Wales and much of the rolling stock was moved.
+The line no longer runs trains.